-Every pawn or resale transaction can be printed using an ink printer and plain 8.5 x 11 paper, or they may be printed using Burrell forms.
+Pawn and resale transactions are printed on plain 8.5 x 11 paper, or they may be printed using Burrell forms.
 The obvious downside to prepared forms is that unused forms must be discarded (wasted) when even the smallest of changes are required, either in legal statutes or store policies.

-In the program there are also printable forms for second-hand purchase and resale, including autos, jewelry, check cashing and pay-day loans.
+There are editable forms for 2nd-hand purchases and resales, including autos, jewelry, cashing checks and payday loans.

 Reporting to the police and/or L.E.A.D.S is a simple process that can be accomplished from within the software electronically or they may be printed for hand delivery.

-Repetitive information is stored in the program so things like customer information, fees and interest rates, loan periods, pawn-ticket disclosures, sales tax and inventory categories can be automatically applied.
+Repetitive information is stored in the program so things like customer information, interest rates, loan periods, fees, ticket wording, tax and categories can be automatically applied.

 More advanced features in the higher-end editions of the program include the scanning of licenses (for populating new-client records), barcodes (for finding inventory items and for filling sales invoices with item information), web cameras and fingerprinting.

 Pricing and Policies